Miloš Raičković (footballer)

-Miloš Raičković (Милош Раичковић; born 2 December 1993) is a Montenegrin professional footballer who plays for Kazakh club FC Aktobe.
+Miloš Raičković (Милош Раичковић; born 2 December 1993) is a Montenegrin professional footballer who plays as a midfielder for Indonesia club Persebaya Surabaya.

 Club career

 FK Buducnost Podgorica

 A product of the Crvena Stijena from Tološi, a suburb of Podgorica, and the Buducnost Podgorica youth systems, Raičković helped his team clinch the 2012–13 Montenegrin Cup aged 19, making 112 appearances in all competitions during his time there and winning the 2016-17 Montenegrin First League trophy.

 Sarawak FA

 Attracted by the prospect of playing professionally overseas in Asia, the Montenegrin signed for Sarawak of the Malaysia Super League in the summer of 2017 as the club needed a player to improve their midfield.
 Arriving in Malaysia, the midfielder praised his teammates for their friendliness in helping him adapt, with Sarawak coach David Usop confident on his quality as well.
 Raickovic responded to this with an important goal for his team in the 65th minute of the 2017 Malaysia Cup group stage 5th round, beating Selangor 2–1.
 He was also complimented by his coach for leading the attack and displaying good control in a 2–0 triumph over Kelantan, Sarawak's third win in the 2017 Malaysia Super League.